telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/various/create-with-dynamic-columns-and-data-types.md

 title: Create Grids with Dynamic Columns and Data Types
 page_title: Create Grids with Dynamic Columns and Data Types | Kendo UI Grid
 description: "Learn how to create a Kendo UI Grid with column and data fields information which is retrieved during runtime."
+previous_url: /controls/data-management/grid/how-to/create-with-dynamic-columns-and-data-types
 slug: howto_createdynamiccolumnsdatatypes_grid
 ---

 # Create Grids with Dynamic Columns and Data Types

 The example below demonstrates how to create a Kendo UI Grid with column and data-field information that is retrieved during runtime.

 ###### Example